gt-cs3220/gt-cs3220.github.io/labday5.md

 [step 2] start jupyternotebook

 [step 3] upload files from your VM's files to pynq board's ARM processor
+(scalaradd.ipynb, tutorial_1.bit)
 <img src="jupyter0.png">
-  (scalaradd.ipynb, tutorial_1.bit)

-[step 4] start a terminal on jupyternotebook : this terminal is running on the board's ARM processor
+[step 4] Start a terminal on jupyternotebook : this terminal is running on the board's ARM processor

 <img src="terminal.png">

 ```